 The first contest was held in 2011.
 A second edition was held in 2012, when the competition was slightly altered.
 Six themes that are important for the capital were introduced, each represented by an ambassador of the City of Amsterdam.
 Entries could focus on themes like vacancy (of buildings), tourism & culture, democracy, mobility, safety or energy.
 In the next phase in 2013, app makers were helped to turn their applications into a sustainable business.

-The Apps for Amsterdam Contest was a participation between Amstrdam Economic Board, Waag Society and the City of Amsterdam (Economic Affairs).
+The Apps for Amsterdam Contest was a participation between Amstrdam Economic Board, Waag Society, the City of Amsterdam (Economic Affairs) and Open Stae Foundation.